 A Dream Realized

-Following the war, Kirstein and Balanchine formed Ballet Society and presented their new company at New York's City Center for Music and Drama.
-Morton Baum, then chairman of City Center's Finance Committee, was impressed by the quality of what he had seen at one of the performances and approached Kirstein with the suggestion that he transform the ensemble into a New York City Ballet.
+Following the war, Kirstein and Balanchine formed Ballet Society and presented their new company at New York's City Center for Music and Drama, which had been founded by Fiorello H. LaGuardia, Newbold Morris, and Morton Baum.
+Baum, then chairman of City Center's Finance Committee, was impressed by the quality of what he had seen at one of the performances and approached Kirstein with the suggestion that he transform the ensemble into a New York City Ballet.
 Kirstein, with his dream in sight, made Baum a promise – that in return for his faith, he would give New York City the finest ballet company in America within three years.

 And, as they say, the rest is history.
 In 1948, Balanchine invited the 30-year-old Jerome Robbins to join the nascent company as Assistant Artistic Director.
 After performing at the City Center for Music and Drama, the Company now performs for 23 weeks of the year in the magnificent $30 million, Philip Johnson-designed New York State Theater (now the David H. Koch Theater), built by the City and State of New York.
 New York City Ballet opened the theater on April 24, 1964, and has since been its resident ballet company.
 The Saratoga Performing Arts Center has been New York City Ballet's permanent annual summer home since 1966.